 Habitat in the wild

-The corydoras adolfoi was called by the name of the discoverer’s and the legendary fish fancier Adolfo Schwartz, due to whom the world’s found about the fish.
+Corydoras adolfoi, also known as Adolfo’s Cory or Adolfo’s Catfish, is a small freshwater fish species belonging to the Corydoradinae subfamily of the Callichthyidae family.
+The corydoras adolfoi was called by the name of the discoverer’s and the legendary fish fancier Adolfo Schwartz, who collected the first specimens in the Orinoco River basin.

 It seems that this Corydoras endemic is likely encountered only in the Rio Negro tributaries, São Gabriel da Cachoeira municipality, Brazil.
 However, some sources state that these fish species are encountered in the Uaupés River, the main Rio Negro tributary.
 Currently, there is no information that can be considered more reliable.